Services

 My hubby, Jimmy and I were married in 1979, and with his job we moved to Boulder, Albuquerque, Portland, and Boise.
 For several years I worked for jewelry stores as a bench jeweler.
 I then set up a home studio and started my own jewelry business.
 We spent 27 years in Idaho where my career grew along with our two wonderful boys.
 I started selling my work in art galleries and art shows all over the west, winning several awards along the way.
 I also began generating an abundance of custom work.

 Jimmy retired from JR Simplot in 2013.
 With the kids grown and gone; we sold our home in Boise.
 We moved around a bit to McCall Idaho, Lake Tahoe Nevada, and Bend Oregon.
 We have ultimately landed Mancos, Colorado.
-Now we are close to our two sons, daughter in law, and 2 darling grandsons.
-I can’t even tell you how much this makes my heart happy! (oops! ..Need to update the family picture!!)
+Now we are close to our two sons, and 2 darling grandsons.
+I can’t even tell you how much this makes my heart happy!

 As for me, I am NOT retiring from making jewelry.
 After all these years of poking, scraping and burning my fingers, I still love what I do!
 I will continue to play with metals and gemstones until my fingers and eyes no longer work.